BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/added_documents.md

 {{<notice info>}}The PDF/A module can also be purchased from BELWARE.{{</notice>}}
 ####
-The **Connector NAV**s XInvoice module allows you to easily include supported document types in the resulting XInvoice.
+The **Connector NAV**s XRechnung module allows you to easily include supported document types in the resulting XRechnung.
 You can either attach these attachments to an invoice, or add them in the Send/Create dialog.
 Depending on the chosen method, setups in the **User Reports** are necessary.

 ###### Method 1 - Deposit attachments in invoices.